 Before we try to answer whether cannabis is a depressant or a stimulant, we should start by defining the possible drug classifications according to the National Institute of Drug Abuse.

 All drugs pretty much fall into one of the following four categories:

 - Depressants: these drugs serve to slow brain function and calm nerves (alcohol, barbiturates, and Xanax)

 - Stimulants: mood elevators that increase alertness and energy (cocaine and methamphetamine)

 - Opiates: strong painkillers that affect the pain sensors in the brain (heroin, morphine, fentanyl, and codeine)

-- Hallucinogens: mind-altering drugs that affect the perception of reality (LSD, psilocybin, and MDMA)
+- Hallucinogens: mind-altering, psychoactive drugs that affect the perception of reality (LSD, psilocybin, and MDMA)